Albanization of names: In Albania

 A ban of religious names had deleterious consequences on people of Greek ethnicity who traditionally give religious names to their children.

-In case of substantial Serb community in northern Albania (Shkodër), their family names had been Albanized during dictatorship of Enver Hoxha.
+In the case of Serbo-Montenegrin community in northern Albania (around Shkodër), their family names had been Albanized during dictatorship of Enver Hoxha.

 The desire of the Greek minority's representatives to be able to use bilingual signposts and signs within municipalities is based on their need for recognition of Greek culture and, more importantly, a fear of its erosion.
 The December 2007 lawsuit against Omonoia President Vasil Bolano for replacing signs in Albanian with signs in Greek in the municipality of Himara illustrates the issues surrounding toponymy and its symbolic meaning.
 The situation was the exact counterpoint to the measures of Albanization of toponyms operated by the communist regime.

 The politicians in contemporary Albania continued to support the politics of Albanization, particularly Albanization of Slavic toponyms.
 In 2009 Albanian president Bamir Topi and Prime Minister Sali Berisha proposed establishment of the commission for Albanization of Slavic toponomy.
 Berisha actually supports Albanization of not only Slavic toponyms but all placenames in Albania.
 In spite of his proposal, there are no similarly strong attempts to Albanize Latin, Turkish or Greek place names for the time being.

 The Albanian civil service’s policy tends to Albanianize personal names to persons who belong to ethnic or cultural minorities without even asking them.